sag-gov-integration-unit/webmethods-container-deployments/kubernetes/api_management/apistack-clustered-1015/README.md

 ### 4) Add pull secrets for the container images

+#### 4a) The Software AG Container Registry

-The container images in our GitHub Container Registry are not publically accessible.
-Upon access granted, you'll need to add your auth_token into a K8s secret entry for proper image pulling...
+The container images in Software AG Container Repository are not publicly accessible.
+Upon access granted to the Software AG Container Repository, you'll need to add your auth_token into a K8s secret for proper image pulling...

 <p align="center">
   <img src="./images/step4_github_auth_secret.png" alt="Step 4 in picture - Adding Github authentication secret" width="60%" />